About

 In particular I am interested in understanding past climates on Earth by examining paleosols, and understanding the nature of soil development and biosignature preservation in very old paleosols of Earth and Mars.

-Mawrth_bestPossible paleosols sequence on Mars at Mawrth Vallis, This area is approximately 3.8 – 4.1 billion years old, and shows striking spectral similarity to paleosol sequences on Earth (Photo: NASA/JPL-Caltech/University of Arizona).
+Mawrth_bestPossible paleosol sequence on Mars at Mawrth Vallis, This area is approximately 3.7 – 4.1 billion years old, and shows striking spectral similarity to paleosol sequences on Earth (Photo: NASA/JPL-Caltech/University of Arizona).

 I am fascinated with the interconnectedness of the natural world.
 The coeval influence of physical, chemical and biological processes acting upon the surface of the Earth is nothing short of remarkable.
 Simmered down to its essence, this is what drives my desire to study the natural world, and keeps me excited to wake each morning, soiled with science.